 COASTSWEEP is part of an annual event to raise awareness and clean beaches from Boston to Bimini.
 The International Coastal Cleanup organized by Ocean Conservancy brings hundreds of thousands of volunteers to beaches, lakes, and streams worldwide to remove marine debris (i.e., trash, fishing line, and any other human-made items) and collect data on what is found to help analyze and address this problem.

 For a full list of information on the COASTSWEEP website, see Overview and Index.

 Since 1987, volunteers in Massachusetts have been pitching in to clean up stretches of the shoreline as part of COASTSWEEP.
 This CZM event began with just 391 volunteers who collected almost two tons of debris along 40 miles of coast.
-The annual cleanup has grown over the years—in 2018, 3,246 volunteers cleaned 138 miles of coastline, river bank, marsh, seafloor, and lakeshore in eastern Massachusetts—collecting more than 14,446 pounds of debris from 97 locations.
+The annual cleanup has grown over the years—in 2019, 3,501 volunteers cleaned 241 miles of coastline, river bank, marsh, seafloor, and lakeshore in eastern Massachusetts—collecting nearly 20 tons of debris from 197 locations.
 COASTSWEEP cleanups are held from late August through November each year, with the focus being around the International Coastal Cleanup in September.

 Common Marine Debris Items